This sweet, nutty Rhubarb Pumpkin Seed Cake is deliciously moist and full of rhubarb chunks. It’s the perfect cake to bake with rhubarb this season!

 Welcome to my Cooking with Friends series!
 This spring, as I work on cookbook projects that keep me very busy, I’ve invited some of my favorite blogger friends to share recipes with you.
 I hope you’ll have just as much fun cooking and baking with them as I do.

-Today, I’m welcoming Janice from Kitchen Heals Soul.
+Today, I’m welcoming Janice from The Bake School.
 Janice is one of the most meticulous and passionate bakers I know.
 With her background in chemistry (she has a PhD!), you better believe her cake recipes are perfection!
 Today, she is sharing her colorful Rhubarb Pumpkin Seed Cake.
 Enjoy!

 I want people to bake more with rhubarb, but I think a lot of people aren’t sure what exactly to do with it.
 Rhubarb has such a sour, astringent flavour profile that can be quite the challenge to play with in the kitchen.
 The thing is: rhubarb makes such a wonderful, tart addition to so many classic recipes that we bake.
 You can chop it and add it to a biscuit dough or to muffins.
 You can use it to make a batch of jam.
 Of course, you can bake it into a pie, but most of the time, I’m lazy, so crumbles are the way to go.
 Plus, there’s nothing more satisfying than pulling a hot, bubbly pan of fruit crumble out of the oven.
 It’s downright irresistible and tastes fantastic with ice cream.
 I bet it would taste great with Marie’s salted butter caramel ice cream!
 That being said, if you would like to bake me a rhubarb pie, I would be happy to eat it!
 Just sayin’.